Kalpit-Mishra/XenonStackRound2/UniWeb/README.md

 # University website Xenonstack Task

-This is a university website which has login and logout flow and has a contact pahe with a beautifull homepage this website is build using Javascrript Node Js MongoDB and Express
+This is a university website which has login and logout flow and has a contact page with a beautifull homepage this website is build using Javascrript Node Js MongoDB and Express

 ## Getting Started